 We encourage solar homeowners to schedule an annual maintenance visit for your solar system, similar to air-conditioners.
 Your installers can both clean your solar panels and conduct tests on your inverters and breakers.
 Maintenance costs for your solar panel system usually range from 700k to 1 mil.
 IDR per visit in Indonesia.

 Not afraid to get your hands dirty and want to learn how to clean your solar panels at home?
-Check out our article on solar panel cleaning here.
+Check out our article on solar panel cleaning and maintenance here.

 Waterproofing or Reroofing